 Rear-end collisions might result in a wide variety of back and neck injuries that vary based on the speed at which they occur.
 Some common injuries include:

-- Whiplash is the most common injury associated with a rear-end collision.
+- Whiplash is the most common injury associated with a rear-end collision, and whiplash injuries can range from mild to severe.
 When the head and neck move upon impact, the victim sustains soft tissue damage in the neck and sometimes the upper back.
-Whiplash injuries can range from mild to severe.

 - Spinal fractures are most likely to occur when a rear-end crash occurs at a high speed.
-A driver’s or occupant’s torso and head get tossed around while the lower half of their body is held by the seat belt, resulting in compression fractures or other breaks in the vertebrae.
-Stress fractures might also push vertebrae out of place, resulting in a condition called Spondylolisthesis where nerves and/or the spinal canal are compressed causing pain and numbness.
+Stress fractures might push vertebrae out of place, resulting in a condition called spondylolisthesis, wherein nerves and/or the spinal canal are compressed causing pain and numbness.

 - Slipped discs, more formally referred to as herniated discs, occur when the impact of a rear-end collision causes the discs that provide cushioning between the vertebrae to shift out of place.
 This also results in pain and numbness.

 - Spinal cord injuries can happen even when a rear-end crash occurs at low speeds.
-Small injuries to spinal processes and nerves might cause temporary paralysis that will hopefully heal with time.
-Sometimes, however, the cord gets severed, leading to permanent total or partial paralysis.
-Keep in mind that the higher on the body a spinal cord injury occurs, the more likely a victim will experience loss of functions or paralysis.
+Small injuries to spinal processes and nerves might cause temporary paralysis that will hopefully heal with time, but sometimes the cord gets severed, leading to permanent total or partial paralysis.

 Delayed Symptoms of Neck and Back Injuries